17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 As Texas’s first modern art museum, the McNay Art Museum managed to curate world-famous pieces from artists like Vincent van Gogh, Georgia O’Keeffe, Pablo Picasso, and Jackson Pollock.
 Enjoy the incredible works of art in the relaxing atmosphere of the historic museum.

-Take a walk outside to find beauty on the property around the McNay Art Museum.
+Aside from browsing their amazing collection, we recommend taking a walk outside to find beauty on the property around the McNay Art Museum.
 Statues line the property, bringing the art outdoors.
-Admire the landscaped gardens overflowing with bright flowers.
-Fountains with clear turquoise-blue water are stunning against the green spaces.

 Briscoe Western Art Museum

 When in the Southwest, do as the Southwesterners do.
 Or at least see what the early Southwesterners did!
-One of the hidden gems along the San Antonio River Walk is Briscoe Western Art Museum.
+One of the hidden gems we found along the San Antonio River Walk is the Briscoe Western Art Museum.
 Here, you’ll learn about cowboys, Native Americans, and their ways of life hundreds of years ago.

 Briscoe Western Art Museum has an impressive number of artifacts from the 1700s and 1800s.
 Upon entering, you’ll see the restored classic Wells Fargo covered wagon.
-Could you imagine yourself traveling by stagecoach?
+(Could you imagine yourself traveling by stagecoach?)

-Their vast collections of genuine cowboy spurs and horse saddles are eye-catching.
-They’ll give you a peek into the Old West style.
+The vast collections of genuine cowboy spurs and horse saddles at the Briscoe Western Art Museum are eye-catching.
+We thought it was such a cool peek into Old West style!

 Blue Star Arts Complex

-If contemporary art is more your jam, pencil in a visit to the Blue Star Arts Complex.
+If contemporary art is more your jam, we recommend penciloing in a visit to the Blue Star Arts Complex.
 Located in a former warehouse building in the cool Southtown neighborhood, this long-running contemporary art space lets you connect with the local arts scene.
-On top of art, the complex has become one of the city’s most popular shopping and dining destinations.
-This chill multi-purpose hotspot jams together apartments, galleries, boutiques, vintage shops, restaurants, and even an arthouse cinema.

 Blue Star Arts Complex

-Browse art galleries and artist studios, showcasing cool art installations and mixed media from some of the city’s most interesting upcoming artists.
 Blue Star Arts Complex is a fantastic spot for shopaholics, too.
-Snag unique prints, hand-crafted furniture, folk art, and vintage treasures for the perfect souvenir of your San Antonio trip itinerary.
+Snag unique prints, hand-crafted furniture, folk art, and vintage treasures for the perfect souvenir of your San Antonio trip.

 Buckhorn Saloon and Texas Ranger Museum

-If you can’t get enough of the wild west aesthetic, Buckhorn Saloon and Texas Ranger Museum should be your next stop on your San Antonio trip itinerary.
+If you can’t get enough of the wild west aesthetic, Buckhorn Saloon and Texas Ranger Museum should be the next stop on your San Antonio trip itinerary.
 This site is a double-whammy of delicious food and Texas history.

 Buckhorn Saloon and Texas Ranger Museum

-The Texas Ranger Museum sheds light on the history of, you guessed it, the Texas Rangers.
-Take a look at their expansive gun and ammunition collection to understand the tools they were working with.
-Learn about the likes of Bonnie and Clyde, the Rough Riders, and other iconic cowboys through engaging exhibits.
+Take a look at the museum’s expansive gun and ammunition collection to understand the tools they were working with.
+On our visit to the Texas Ranger Museum, we loved learning about the likes of Bonnie and Clyde, the Rough Riders, and other iconic cowboys through engaging exhibits.

 RELATED: When to Visit San Antonio

 When you’re ready for a bite to eat, head back down to the Buckhorn Saloon.
-This saloon is a slice of Southwestern history.
-It’s rumored that the Rough Riders and Pancho Villa were patrons of this bar and eatery!
+This saloon is a slice of Southwestern history and we couldn’t get enough of its cool Old West vibes.

-Where to stay in San Antonio for sightseeing
+Where to stay

-For most travelers, the top choices for where to stay in San Antonio lie around the River Walk and Downtown San Antonio.
+For most travelers, our top choices for where to stay in San Antonio lie around the River Walk and Downtown San Antonio.
 The city center is home to many of San Antonio’s top hotels and will put you close to many of the city’s top points of interest, including The Alamo.

 Canopy By Hilton San Antonio Riverwalk